jiangfuqing/FISH_IF_colocalization/README.md

     * Intensity distribution of the IF channel around the FISH foci.

 * These steps are repeated at randomly located nuclear positions (within the DAPI-positive channel) to obtain a control data-set.
+The random nuclear positions can be generated automatically or provided by the user.

+**Note**-  If you wish to perform random control based on the DAPI channel to identify control nuclear positions, make sure those channels are included in the input data files!

 ### How to run code